 I got a call this week from a friend of mine, Sandy*, and she was really upset.
 Her mother, who is 84, got a call from someone claiming to be from the IRS.
 The caller told Sandy

 Unfortunately, the most vulnerable segment of American society to scams, frauds and cons are those people ages 65 and older.
 Since the last census taken in 2010, the trends reported say that age group is also one of the fastest growing segments of population in the United States.
-In fact, it is projected that the number of people in that age group will double in the next century and the oldest old are the fastest growing portion of that group.
+In fact, it is projected that the… Continue reading Exploding Senior Population Means More Will be Target of Scams and Frauds

 It is distasteful but it happens all the time.
 Seniors being scammed.
 With the holiday season just around the corner, scammers are becoming more creative in the plot to scam seniors.